 Instead, you must file the appeal with the District Director of the USCIS local office that denied your visa petition.This address will be included in the USCIS denial decision.
 USCIS will then forward your petition to the B.I.A.

 The appeal must be filed on Form EOIR-29, Notice to the Board of Immigration Appeals from a Decision of an Immigration Officer.
 The foreign resident or beneficiary of the immigrant petition will not file or sign the appeal.
-Rather, the spouse who filed the I-130 petition on the immigrant’s behalf must file the appeal.
-As of summer 2014, the filing fee for the appeal was $110.
+Rather, the spouse who filed the I-130 petition on the immigrant's behalf must do so.

 Form EOIR-29 must be filed within 30 days of the date the I-130 denial decision was mailed to you (or served on you personally) by USCIS.
 In addition, you should be given 21 days from the day you file your appeal in which to file a written brief in support of the EOIR-29.